pytorch/pytorch/docs/source/notes/cuda.rst

 allocator.
 Calling :meth:`~torch.cuda.empty_cache` can release all **unused** cached memory from PyTorch so that those can be used by other GPU applications.
-However, the occupied GPU memory by tensors will not be freed so it can not increase the amount of GPU memory avaialble for PyTorch.
+However, the occupied GPU memory by tensors will not be freed so it can not increase the amount of GPU memory available for PyTorch.

 Best practices
 --------------